glpi-project/docdev/source/plugins/javascript.rst

     module.exports = config

 Note the use of the ``externals`` option.
 This will prevent webpack from including Vue itself when building your components since it is already imported by the bundle in GLPI itself.
+The core GLPI bundle sets ``window._vue`` to the vue module and the plugin's externals option will map any imports from 'vue' to that.
 This will drastically reduce the size of your imports.

-For your entrypoint, it is mostly the same as the core GLPi one except you should use the ``defineAsyncComponent`` method in ``window.Vue`` instead of importing it from Vue itself.
+For your entrypoint, it is mostly the same as the core GLPI one except you should use the ``defineAsyncComponent`` method in ``window.Vue`` instead of importing it from Vue itself.

 Example entrypoint: